LSEG-API-Samples/Example.EMA.Java.SpeedGuide/README.md

 ![Chain](images/Chain.png)

 We can see from above, the record contains a preset number of elements (1-14) and the ability to pull up the next group of elements within the _next link_.
+For a detailed outline of Chains, refer to the article: [Simple Chain Objects](https://developers.refinitiv.com/article/simple-chain-objects-ema-part-1) within the Developer Community.

 Feel free to navigate through the guide to discover many other assets and data elements offered by Refinitiv.

 # Solution Code